Kenneth and Mamie Clark: Career

 Together in 1946 the Clarks created the Northside Center for Child Development, originally called the Northside Testing and Consultation Center.
-They started it in a one-room basement apartment of the Dunbar Houses on 158th Street (Manhattan).
+They started in a one-room basement apartment of the Dunbar Houses on 158th Street (Manhattan).
 Two years later in 1948, Northside moved to 110th Street, across from Central Park, on the sixth floor of what was then the New Lincoln School.
-In 1974, Northside moved to its current quarters in Schomburg Plaza.
-It continues to serve Harlem children and their families in the 21st century.
+In 1974, Northside moved to Schomburg Plaza.
+As of 2023, Northside continues to serve Harlem children and their families from its center at the intersection of E. 108th Street and Park Avenue, New York.

-Their goal was to match or surpass the quality of service for poor African Americans.
-They provided a homelike environment for poor Black children that provided pediatric and psychological help.
-It served as a location for initial experiments on racial biases of education and the intersection of education and varying theories and practices of psychology and social psychology.
-The psychological work that they did here led them to the conclusion that the problems of minority children are "neither purely psychiatric, purely social, nor purely environmental, but psychosocial.
-This was the first center that offered psychological services to minority families in the areas around Harlem.
+The Clark's goal was to match or surpass for poor African Americans, the mental health services then available for other children.
+Northside provided a homelike environment for poor Black children that provided pediatric and psychological help.
+It served as a location for initial experiments on racial biases in education and the intersection of education and varying theories and practices around social psychology.
+The psychological work they did led them to the conclusion that the problems of minority children are "neither purely psychiatric, purely social, nor purely environmental, but psychosocial."
+Northside was the first center that offered psychological services to minority families around Harlem.

 Mamie remained the director of the Northside Center for 33 years.
 Upon her retirement, Dora Johnson, a staff member at Northside, captured the importance of Mamie Clark to Northside.
 "Mamie Clark embodied the center.
 In a very real way, it was her views, philosophy, and her soul that held the center together".
 She went on to say that "when an unusual and unique person pursues a dream and realizes that dream and directs that dream, people are drawn not only to the idea of the dream, but to the uniqueness of the person themselves."
 Her vision of social, economic, and psychological advancement of African-American children resonates far beyond the era of integration.

-Phipps Clark did not limit her contributions to her work.
-She was also a very involved member of the community.
+Phipps Clark did not limit her contributions to her Northside work.
+She was a very involved member of the community.
 She was on the boards of directors for several community organizations, along with being involved with the Youth Opportunities Unlimited Project and the initiation of the Head Start Program.
-She also volunteered in the psychiatric clinic of the Domestic Relations Court while she was completing her degree at Columbia and went on to teach at Yeshiva University.
+She also volunteered in the psychiatric clinic of the Domestic Relations Court while she was completing her doctorate at Columbia and went on to teach at Yeshiva University.